mcrowson/flask-base/docs/assets.md

 This is a rather complicated function, but the general idea is that it will allow is to create a decorator that will kick users to a 403 page if they dont have a certain permission or let them continue.
-First there is a permission_required method which takes in a permission e.g. Permission.ADMINISTER Then it create a function called 'decorator' which performs the check in a separate function itself decorates called
+First there is a group_required method which takes in a permission e.g. Permission.ADMINISTER Then it create a function called 'decorator' which performs the check in a separate function itself decorates called